PritamMagdum/CODSOFT/README.md

 # To run this all programs first upon you need to download or clone the repository

-# Steps to run programs on locally
+# Steps to run programs on local Machine or Computer
 1. Install java TLS on machine
 2. go to the program or project directory and open command promp
 3. type javac <Program Name.java> and hit enter